-The Resource Centre aims to support teaching and learning both within and outside the classroom.
+The Library aims to support teaching and learning both within and outside the classroom.
 We provide an inclusive and supportive environment for students to learn, explore, communicate, interact and relax.

-The Resource Centre is focused on developing academic excellence through the provision of a wide range of print and electronic resources to support the curriculum, teaching high level research skills and fostering a lifelong love of learning and reading in our students.
+The Library is focused on developing academic excellence through the provision of a wide range of print and electronic resources to support the curriculum, teaching high level research skills and fostering a lifelong love of learning and reading in our students.

-Contact the Teacher Librarian with any questions about the Resource Centre operation.
+Contact the Teacher Librarian with any questions about the Library's operation.

-The Resource Centre is a shared space and thus we ask that all users conduct themselves in a manner that does not impact on other patrons.
+The Library is a shared space and thus we ask that all users conduct themselves in a manner that does not impact on other patrons.

 Hours may vary depending upon availability of staff.

-The Resource Centre does not allow long-term loans of fiction titles on textbook lists.
+The Library does not allow long-term loans of fiction titles on textbook lists.
 These titles should be purchased by students.

-Students have 24 hour access to the Resource Centre’s video collection via Clickview online.
+Students have 24 hour access to the Library’s video collection via Clickview online.

 Watch the tutorial on accessing and using Clickview online.
-If you do not have access to Clickview online, visit the Resource Centre for help.
+If you do not have access to Clickview online, visit the Library for help.